jackreborn/jackreborn.github.io/docs/_posts/reading_chellenge/r1-02-Food-Firsts.md

 2. We found out how the magician did the amazing trick.

 Words: reality, spice, chef, cook, sppaghetti, Persians, untrue, rumor, wealthy, magician, trick
-Phrase: in reality(actually), accoording to, close to(nearly, almost), as said by, have the flavor of, find out(to learn), as far back as, catch on(to become popular), dig in
+Phrases: in reality(actually), accoording to, close to(nearly, almost), as said by, have the flavor of, find out(to learn), as far back as, catch on(to become popular), dig in